-That year, the PTD had again appealed to the NSC to permit amateur radio operations, but no official response had been received.
-However, in September 1982 the department and the NSC met again when the PTD was asked to demonstrate its capability to enforce the regulations in the Broadcasting Act of 1955 -- and the Post and Telegraph Department would again fail to satisfy the national security agency.
+That year, the PTD had again appealed to the National Security Council (NSC) to permit amateur radio operations, but no official response had been received.
+However, in September 1982 the department and the NSC met again when the PTD was asked to demonstrate its capability to enforce the regulations in the Radio Communications Act of 1955 - and the Post and Telegraph Department would again fail to satisfy the national security agency.

 During 1982, RAST continued its activities, its members still being able to operate their HF stations from their homes with their newly-registered HF equipment, while most Thai members sat and passed the new VHF examination for a voluntary radio licence and so were able to continue operating on two metres.

-Nor did Hans Hollstein forget this and, as QSL manager and as a RAST officer since then, Hans always did his best to help and inspire young Thais to take up the hobby until his own untimely death in August 2002 -- while Mrs Mayuree's sacrifices for the society are well known.
+Nor did Hans Hollstein forget this and, as QSL manager and as a RAST officer, Hans always did his best to help and inspire young Thais to take up the hobby until his own untimely death in August 2002 - while Mrs Mayuree's sacrifices for the society are well known.